 Broccoli is a great dog-friendly vegetable.
 It provides a nice dose of fiber, calcium and vitamin K. Microgreens contain more nutrients than mature vegetables by weight.
-And they also have fewer sulfur compounds like isothiocyanate that can cause gas in your dog.
+And they also have fewer sulfur compounds that can cause gas in your dog.
 Even though your dog will get higher nutrients with microgreens, you don’t want to exceed 10% of his calorie intake.
 Adding broccoli microgreens means you also get more of the valuable enzyme sulforaphane.

 3. Red Cabbage

 Cabbage microgreens pack a lot of nutrition in a tiny package.
 Cabbage has vitamin A, B, C, E, and K. It’s also high in beta-carotene and other antioxidants.
-Red Acre Cabbage is a superfood because it reduces inflammation and has cancer-fighting flavonoids.
+Red Acre Cabbage is considered a superfood because it reduces inflammation and has cancer-fighting flavonoids.
 Plus antioxidants that improve eye, teeth, bone and immune health.
 Cabbage microgreens are among the best microgreens to give your dog.